An error has occurred while submitting. Please try again later...

 This methodology overview details how 3M APR DRG classify hospital inpatients according to their reason for admission, severity of illness and risk of mortality.

-From its beginnings in case-mix and resource use theory, to its implementation for payment and now for its current utilization for quality within and outside the hospital.
+Read about the beginnings of 3M DRGs in case mix and resource use theory, to their implementation for payment and now for their current utilization for quality within and outside the hospital.

-The DRG experience offers lessons about the effectiveness of financial incentives, the likelihood of adverse effects, the usefulness of case-mix measures, the risks of growing complexity, and the example that sensible policy need not be the domain of any one political party or other entity.
+The 3M DRG experience offers lessons about the effectiveness of financial incentives, the likelihood of adverse effects, the usefulness of case mix measures, the risks of growing complexity and the example that sensible policy need not be the domain of any one political party or other entity.

 3M researchers analyzed 30-day mortality after a surgical procedure for two million Medicare inpatients in 2018.
 Even after clinical risk adjustment, extensive variation in quality outcomes was found across states and hospital types.
 Hospitals with higher surgical volumes tended to have better quality.

 In 2013, California Medicaid reformed its inpatient payment method, with clinical grouping based on 3M APR DRGs and payment policies determined by the state.
 The payment method is extensively documented on this webpage, including the 2013 policy design document and annual interactive pricing calculators.

 Discover the inspiration and information you’re looking for on the health care topics that matter most.